vatnz-dev/sops/docs/terminal/qtma.md

 ### Track Shortening on SIDs

+Typically aircraft are given track shortening instructions as they climb through `A080` to track direct to a waypoint upon passing `A100`.
+Typically `TIMJO` and `SAVLA` for domestic flights and boundary fixes for Oceanic bound aircraft.
+This shall be coordinated with STH.

 ## Arrivals

 STH will hand aircraft to QTMA no lower than `FL180`, unless coordinated.

 Aircraft shall be issued either the `RNP Y (AR)` or `RNP Z (AR)` approaches.
 If a non-standard approach is requested, such as the RNP F/G/H or VOR DME, coordination shall occur.
-This requires agreement from the ADC Controller and QTMA.
+This requires agreement from the QTWR and QTMA.

-Once in QTMA airspace arrivals may be descend to `FL150` and then `A100` to commence the approach or straight down to `A100` where traffic permits.
+Once in QTMA airspace arrivals may be descend to `FL150` and then `A100` to commence the approach.
+QTMA may clear aircraft straight down to `A100` where traffic permits.

-**Note** Aircraft should not be track shortened on the STAR into Queenstown due to the high mountainous terrain.

-## Milford Sound

-## Wanaka
+!!!
+Note
+    Due to high mountainous terrain controllers shall avoid track shorten aircraft on the STAR.

+QTMA usually elects to retain aircraft on the RNPs until they're assured separation exists at the threshold (with respect to backtracking aircraft).
+Down to about `A050`.
+This requires coordination with QTWR.

+### Time Seperation on Approach

+When RWY 05 is in use aircraft on the `RNP Y/Z` shall be seperated by a minimum 7 minutes at `MOPGA`, the same applies to aircraft on the `RNP F` at `LETPO`.

+When RWY 23 is in use aircraft on the `RNP Y/Z` shall be seperated by a minimum of 5 minutes at `ATVUP`, the same applies to aircraft on the `RNP G/H` at `GIVAK`.

+### Missed Approaches

+Aircraft that go missed that do **not** join the visual circuit will be instructed to contact QTMA passing `A040` and shall be tracked via the published missed approach to `SUNGU` to hold.
+Should the aircraft want to attempt another approach they shall be issued a `SUNGU` STAR for the respective runway.

+!!!
+Note
+    Aircraft unable to reach `A092` by `SUNGU` shall be tracked further south via the missed approach track to `NV VOR` until terrain seperation can be achieved.

 ## Coordination

 ### STH

+Any track shortening shall be coordinated with STH.

 ### QN TWR

+With reference to [Arrivals](../terminal/qtma.md#arrivals) QTMA shall coordinated with QTWR.

+### NV TWR

+QTMA shall coordinate any NV arrivals via `SUNGU` with NV TWR.

+### DN TWR

+QTMA shall coordinate any oceanic arrivals bound for DN with DN TWR.